cnav123/Digital-VLSI-SOC-Design-and-Planning/README.md

 I will be using OPEN Source EDA tools for the Process names #OpenLane here you can fine the Link Regarding the Tool https://openlane.readthedocs.io/en/latest/index.html

+## Please Refer To The Directory Instalation Folder

+This Instalation is Setup For MAC OS (MacBook Air M1)

+Whoese Evere is Refering Please Use only for MAC OS or Refer The Doucment and copressed File